faijalfshaikh/Reactproject_bgChanger/README.md

 # Reactproject_bgChanger
+The default color is set to Olive by using useState hook from React Library

 This is the React project which lists various buttons which can be changed accordingly clicking on resspective color buttons

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.